 So, which cameras will be taking CFexpress?

 For those already using the XQD memory cards, the CFexpress Type B cards will look and feel familiar.
 This is because they have exactly the same form factor and connectors.
 The Panasonic S-series and Nikon Z-series cameras, which originally supported XQD cards, can now make use of the CFexpress Type B memory cards once firmware updates have been performed.
+In addition, on Dec 3rd, Nikon released firmware updates for the D5, D850 and D500, making all three now compatible.

 Next, let’s move to Canon’s new supercomputer disguised as a camera.
 Of course, I’m talking about the Canon EOS R5.
 The R5 is not only capable of recording 8K/30p and 4K/120p video footage, but will also shoot 12 frames per second still images (mechanical shutter) at the full 45mp resolution.
 These features require an extremely fast data transfer rate and it's for this reason that Canon made the decision to include a CFexpress Type B card slot in addition to an SD UHS-II slot.